 In her spare time Fiona enjoys baking and partaking in half marathons as well as spending time with her 2 year old cat called Chai who, being a Ragdoll, steals the hearts of everyone that meets him.

-Jacqueline joined the practice in August 2012 as a trainee Veterinary Nurse and progressed to a fully qualified RVN in 2014.
+Jacqueline is now our Deputy Head RVN and joined the practice in August 2012 as a trainee Veterinary Nurse.
+She progressed to a fully qualified RVN in 2014.
 She enjoys her daily duties in practice especially nursing in-patients and meeting all our new patients through consults with them.

 Jacqueline enjoys attending Young Farmers, socialising with friends, helping out on the family farm, especially at lambing time, and spending time with her Labrador Jade.